WeMakeMachines/loomse/DOCS/BUILDING_YOUR_STORY.md

-# Build Your Story
+# Building Your Story

 All the power for developing your non-linear narrative rests inside a JSON based script file.

 You could also define separate scripts for mobile and desktop (you will have to pass in the correct script into LoomSE).

-You can view a [example script](script-example.json) to give you an idea of how to structure your JSON.
+You can view an [example script](script-example.json) to give you an idea of how to structure your JSON.

 Please refer to the [script schema](schemas/script.json).